tamhinsf/ChannelSurf/README.md

 # Channel Surf for Microsoft Teams

-Re-create your Slack channel structure in Microsoft Teams, and bulk create new Teams channels.

 Channel Surf makes it easy get started with Microsoft Teams.
-Quickly re-create your existing Slack channel structure or bulk add new  channels.
+Quickly re-create your existing Slack channel structure, and bulk create new  channels.
 Let's get started!

 ## Identify your destination Team